adstxs/derivbot/README.md

  ```
  ## Installation

-### 1. Setup the project on local machine
+### 1. Setup the project on termux or your computer

-In order to work with Binary-Bot application, you must create your own version of this project.
 Please fork the project - https://github.com/gunawanherudev/derivautotrade.git to your git account.

 You will need to perform the following on your development machine:
 1. Change the current working directory to the location where you want the cloned directory.